Transitional rehabilitation program

 The philosophy of care integrates a holistic, mind-body approach within a healing environment, dedicated to providing you with whole-person care.
 This allows you to identify and work toward your goals, leading to increased independence and function.

-This team is made up rehabilitation specialists that include:
+This team is made up of rehabilitation specialists that include:

 - amputee clinic staff